-For those who like to travel, travelling by houseboat leisurely cruising through the backwaters that consists of lakes and ocean inlets that go deep inland into Kuttanad, Alleppy and Kollam will be a new experience.
+For those who like to travel, traveling by houseboat leisurely cruising through the backwaters that consists of lakes and ocean inlets that go deep inland into Kuttanad, Alleppy and Kollam will be a new experience.
 These wooden boats known as ‘Kettuvallam’ are virtually houses on water.
 They offer food right down to the local rustic cuisine often made using freshly caught fish and provide comfortable spaces to relax while watching the vivid village life pass you by on either shores of the water.

 Another top attraction is the beaches and Kerala has plenty of them.
 In fact, the whole western edge of Kerala is one long coastline to Arabian Sea.
 Kovalam Beach, Varkala Beach, Cherai, Kappad, Muzhappilangad, Bekal..The list is endless and each can offer something unique for the guests.